afiaka87/clip-guided-diffusion/README.md

 ![](images/a_mushroom_in_the_style_of_vangogh.png?raw=true)

 ### Image size
-- Default is 256px
+- Default is 128px
 - Available image sizes are `64, 128, 256, 512 pixels (square)`
 - The 512x512 pixel checkpoint **requires a GPU with at least 12GB of VRAM.**
-- clip guidance scale and tv scale will require experimentation for image sizes less than 256px.
+- CLIP_GUIDANCE_SCALE and TV_SCALE will require experimentation.
 - the 64x64 diffusion checkpoint is challenging to work with and often results in an all-white or all-black image.
   - This is much less of an issue when using an existing image of some sort.
 ```sh